 - Leave clippings on to provide nitrogen to the lawn, unless clippings are so thick they will smother the growing grass.
 In that case, add them to your compost pile.

 - If you hire a service, ask for organic treatment.
 Many companies are moving in this direction.
 (I called one local service to ask about their program.
 They said they provide both regular (chemical) and organic and they are priced the same.
 The customer must simply request “organic”

 This is a conversation worth continuing as it affects the health of every one of us.
 Please distribute this post to your friends and neighbors, share your thoughts below, and let’s continue the conversation.

 For more information on how you can detox your own piece of the world, send me your questions and thoughts or post your comments below.

 Live Clean/Live Young!

-PS – Oh, almost forgot.
-For those concerned with dandelions, they have a very short lawn life.
+PS –If you’re concerned about those pesky dandelions, they have a very short lawn life.
 A great alternative: add them to your salads.
 They’re the number one detoxing food on the planet!

 What to connect, ask a question, get in touch?
 E-mail me at email@example.com.